 Then why are they called “French fries”?

 Well, we have to go back for a century to find out.
-During World War I (1914-1918) American soldiers fought in Belgium.
+During World War I (1914-1918) American soldiers were fighting in Belgium.
 They were introduced to fries, of course.
-And since at that time the official language in the Belgian army was French, the nicknamed the fried potatoes “French fries”.
+At that time the official language of the Belgian army was French, hency they nicknamed the fried potatoes “French fries”.
 But now you know better: they’re Belgian fries.
+That’s settled, then?

 Or should you say “chips”?